awsdocs/amazon-cloudwatch-user-guide/doc_source/ContainerInsights-Prometheus-Sample-Workloads-appmesh-Fargate.md

-# Set Up AWS App Mesh sample workload on an Amazon EKS cluster with the Fargate launch type<a name="ContainerInsights-Prometheus-Sample-Workloads-appmesh-Fargate"></a>
+# Set up AWS App Mesh sample workload on an Amazon EKS cluster with the Fargate launch type<a name="ContainerInsights-Prometheus-Sample-Workloads-appmesh-Fargate"></a>

 Use these instructions if you are setting up App Mesh on a cluster running Amazon EKS with the Fargate launch type\.

-## Configure IAM Permissions<a name="ContainerInsights-Prometheus-Sample-Workloads-appmesh--fargate-iam"></a>
+## Configure IAM permissions<a name="ContainerInsights-Prometheus-Sample-Workloads-appmesh--fargate-iam"></a>

 To set up IAM permissions, enter the following command\.
 Replace *MyCluster* with the name of your cluster\.